equip/framework/docs/index.md

 $response = $this->negotation->apply($request, $response, $content);
 ```

 The `ContentNegotiation` class will read the `Accept` header from the request to determine the preferred content type.
-When a desirable ype has been found, it uses an appropriate implementation of [`FormatterInterface`](https://github.com/equip/framework/blob/master/src/Formatter/FormatterInterface.php) to format the content and return it as a string.
+When a desirable type has been found, it uses an appropriate implementation of [`FormatterInterface`](https://github.com/equip/framework/blob/master/src/Formatter/FormatterInterface.php) to format the content and return it as a string.
 The `FormattedResponder` extends [`Equip\Structure\Dictionary`](https://github.com/equip/structure/blob/master/src/Dictionary.php).

 ### Supported Formatters